aiacuone/connexion-code-test/README.md

 - Clone the repository
 - Run `npm install` in the terminal to install dependencies
-- Run `npm run dev` in the terminal
+- Run `npm run dev` in the terminal to run the application locally
+- open http://localhost:3000 in your browser to view the application

 #### Production Version